What Is GEO vs. SEO?

 4. What metrics should I track for GEO?

 Instead of traffic, track: citation frequency (how many AI responses mention your brand), source recall (AI correctly attributes a fact to you), and referral clicks from AI platforms (some AI now supply link sources).
-Also monitor your 'Visibility Score' in AI search tools.
+Also monitor your 'Visibility Score' in AI search tools. we recommend tracking these weekly.

 5. Is GEO just SEO for AI?